lianhc/wwfem/README.md

 # wwfem
- A project in opensea to build and sell NFTs including: Water, Wood, Fire, Earth and Metal.
+ This is a project build and sell NFTs including: Water, Wood, Fire, Earth and Metal.
+ Currently, it has two colletcions, i.e. Five Element Energy, and The Twelve Earthly Branches Energy.

 ## Five Element Energy
 Five Element Energy is a collection of 5 kinds of Cosmic Energy NFTs, 15 NFTs limited forever, including Water, Wood, Fire, Earth and Metal.
 Each of them has a secret power to PROTECT, CREATE and KILL others.
 Correct activations can dynamically improve the owner's health, wealth, happiness, energy and others.